hmalik144/api-testing-automation-framework/readme.md

 - `model`: data classes of the responses and requests for api.
 - `storage`: caching class for storing api data.
 - `utils`: Helper functions and utilities.

-## Configuration
-Configuration files are located in the `src/main/kotlin/com/yourpackage/config` directory.
-Modify the configuration files as per your testing environment.

 ## Prerequisites for Testing
 ### Create a .env File